blazej25/measurements-app/Bugs.md

 - [x] Add csv support for utilities
 - [x] Add csv support for flows
 - [x] Add data bars for gas analyzer check calculated values
+- [X] Hour selection on AspirationScreen (turned out to be bad translation selection)
+- [X] Number of sample on AspirationScreen (bad usage of the updateState magic function with spread operators)